5 times to redeem points and miles rather than pay cash

 Key takeaways

-• Redeem points or miles any time you can get the average redemption value or better
+- Redeem points or miles any time you can get the average redemption value or better.

-• While booking economy airfare with miles can help you get a good redemption value, you have the potential to get outsized value for your rewards if you're booking airfare in a premium cabin
+- While booking economy airfare with miles can help you get a good redemption value, you have the potential to get outsized value for your rewards if you’re booking airfare in a premium cabin.

-• Some loyalty programs offer award sales and promotions that make it easier to achieve stellar value for redemptions
+- Some loyalty programs offer award sales and promotions that make it easier to achieve stellar value for redemptions.

-• If your rewards are about to expire, making a redemption can extend the life of your rewards
+- If your rewards are about to expire, making a redemption can extend the life of your rewards.

-• If you're not interested in earning elite status, you may want to opt for redeeming rewards instead of paying cash
+- If you’re not interested in earning elite status, you may want to opt for redeeming rewards instead of paying cash.

 While points and miles can pave the way to traveling for “free,” most travel rewards enthusiasts use their rewards to supplement their travel budget.
 For instance, it’s not uncommon for families to book airfare with points or miles but pay cash for their hotel, or vice versa.
-There are also scenarios where it can make sense to reserve your points and miles and pay cash for travel instead.
+There are also scenarios where it can make sense to save your points and miles and pay cash for travel instead.
 If you find an incredible cash fare for a flight you want to book, for example, you would likely want to take advantage and save your rewards for another trip.

 1. You’re getting a good value for each point you redeem

-Generally speaking, you’ll want to redeem points or miles any time you can get the average redemption value or better.
+Generally speaking, you’ll want to redeem points or miles when you can get the average redemption value or better.
 You’ll have to do some basic math to know if you’re getting a good deal, but our recent valuations of airline and hotel loyalty programs can do the heavy lifting for you.

 For example, let’s say you want to book a flight with American Airlines.
 The flight you’re interested in has a cash price of $400, and that same flight would set you back 35,000 American AAdvantage miles plus $6 in airline taxes and fees.
 To do the math here, you would subtract the airline taxes from the cash price to get a cost of $394 and divide that figure by the number of miles you would need for a redemption ($394 / 35,000 miles = 1.12 cents per mile).